CAT 2017 NEWS

 Ans.
 The classes, the faculty were excellent but what really made the difference was the seminars and mock CATS.
 The mock CAT interface was just like the actual CAT exam, so you really feel at ease at the actual CAT center.
 The seminars (especially of Akash Gautam) were real motivators and eye openers.

 Ans.
-CAT is not about putting in long hours, questions are never beyond the level of class 12, it’s about working smart and being accustomed to the systems.
+CAT preparation is not about putting in long hours, questions are never beyond the level of class 12, it’s about working smart and being accustomed to the systems.
 One needs to get used to the pattern and types of questions and what is expected of you and this is where a coaching institute plays an awesome role.
 I used to attend every class and just put in an hour at max a day to recap what was done.
 That's it to get a good CAT result.